Latest News

 Gold rises on the back of a weaker dollar as US-Iran hopes for peace deal rise

-The U.S. dollar hovered ?near its lowest level in six weeks, making greenback-denominated commodities including bullion more affordable for ?holders of other currencies, while benchmark 10-year U.S. Treasury yields eased 0.1%.
+The U.S. dollar hovered around its lowest level in six weeks, making greenback-denominated ?commodities, including bullion, more affordable for holders of other currencies.

 Kelvin Wong is a senior analyst at OANDA.
-He said that the primary reason for gains in 'gold' was optimism over a U.S.Iran ceasefire.
+He said that the primary driver for gold is?the optimism regarding a U.S.Iran ceasefire, which is pushing down global longer-term bond rates.
+This has created a lower 'opportunity costs of holding gold and Silver.

-The traders in the U.S. now expect a '29%' chance that interest rates will be cut by 25 basis points this year.
-There were two expected reductions in interest rates for this year before the?war.
+In the U.S. traders see a 29 percent chance of a 25 basis-point cut in interest rates this year.
+There were two expected reductions in interest rates for this year before the war.

 (source: Reuters)